For students

 10% ghost life

-Play one hand fully.
-The other plays with just 10% energy — barely touching the keys.
+Play one hand.
+The other plays with just 10% of its energy — barely touching the keys, mostly silent.
 Use this for voicing.
+The full hand is what you want to hear more; the ghost hand is what you want to hear less.

 #22